pu2clr/SI4735/README.md

 <BR>

 ![Protoboard 01](./extras/images/protoboard_01.png)
-The figure above shows the basic shematic implementation with no Button or Encoder.
+The figure above shows the very basic shematic implementation (no Button or Encoder).
+This protoboard is used by some test  implemented in this project.
+[See folder examples for more details](./examples)

 <BR>
 <BR>